dtharvey/Spectrometer/README.md

 # Spectrometer
- shiny app to explore how slit width, response time, and scan rate affect recorded spectrum
+A multi-page application in a more active-learning format that explores the effect of slit width, response time, and scan rate on a UV absorbance spectrum.
+The application uses a database that contains 97 spectra of benzene dissolved in cyclohexane.

+to run locally, enter the following two lines into the console

  library(shiny)

  shiny::runGitHub("Spectrometer","dtharvey")